sachinpatil-soc/Splunk-for-Log-Analysis/🚀Project-3: Splunk Basics – SSH Log Analysis .md

 # 🚀Project-3: Splunk Basics – SSH Log Analysis

 ## 🎯 Objective
-In this lab will Learn how to ingest and analyse SSH logs using Splunk.
+In this lab will Learn:
+- how to ingest and analyse SSH logs using Splunk.
-Detect failed and successful SSH authentication attempts.
+- Detect failed and successful SSH authentication attempts.
-Identify unusual SSH activity that may indicate brute force or unauthorised access.
+- Identify unusual SSH activity that may indicate brute force or unauthorised access.

 ## 🖥️ Lab Setup